-In December, the New York Times published a 5,100-word article alleging the Bush administration’s housing policies had “stoked” the foreclosure crisis and, therefore, the financial meltdown.
+President Obama and other Democrats have routinely pinned the blame for the 2008 housing crisis on the mistakes of the prior administration.
+In fact, two years ago the New York Times published a 5,100-word article alleging that the Bush administration’s housing policies had “stoked” the foreclosure crisis and, therefore, the financial meltdown.
 Using a variety of governmental mechanisms, the Times alleged, Bush seduced millions of people into mortgages that they ultimately couldn’t afford.

 The Times has forgotten -- or, more likely, chosen to ignore -- a long and sordid history of government involvement with housing.

 In 1922, Secretary of Commerce Herbert Hoover, overreacting to a tiny dip in home ownership rates reflected by the 1920 census (from 45.9% in 1910 to 45.6%), warned that three-quarters of all Americans would be renters within a few decades (experts believe that the small drop was actually related to the after-effects of World War I).

 The New York Times echoed Hoover's urgency, "The nation’s stability [is] being undermined...
 The masses [are] losing their struggle for a better life.”

 Without waiting to see if postwar prosperity might change the trend, Hoover launched a program of aggressive government intervention into the housing market.
 Hoover's Own Your Own Home program prompted GM, U.S. Steel and -- most significantly -- federally chartered banks to dive into the housing business.

 From 1927 to 1929, national banks’ mortgage lending increased 45 percent.
 Despite an obviously overheated market, The New York Times applauded the “wave of home-building” turning America into "a nation of home owners."